EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 1. In Desktop Mode, open Discover and download Lutris
 2. Open Lutris
+3. Click the `Wine` button on the left, click the little page icon to the right, download `Lutris-7-2.2`
-3. Click the `+` button in the top left of the Lutris application
+4. Click the `+` button in the top left of the Lutris application
-4. Click `Add locally installed game`
+5. Click `Add locally installed game`
-5. On the `Game Info` tab:
+6. On the `Game Info` tab:
     * Name: PKHeX
     * Sort Name: Leave Blank
     * Runner: Wine (Runs Windows games)
     * Release Year: Leave Blank
-6. On the `Game Options` tab:
+7. On the `Game Options` tab:
     * Executable: Click the `Browse` button and navigate to the `PKHeX.exe` file in `$HOME/Games/Lutris/PKHeX`
         * If you are on a Steam Deck, this path may be `/home/deck/Games/Lutris/PKHeX`
     * Arguments: Leave Blank
     * Working Directory: Leave Blank
     * Wine Prefix: Click the `Browse` button and select the `$HOME/Games/Lutris/PKHeX/pfx` folder
         * If you are on a Steam Deck, this path may be `/home/deck/Games/Lutris/PKHeX/pfx`
-7. On the `Runner options` tab:
+8. On the `Runner options` tab:
-    * Wine version: System (8.0.2) (default)
+    * Wine version: `Lutris-7-2.2-x86_64`
     * Leave everything else at defaults
-8. Click the `Save` button in the top right
+9. Click the `Save` button in the top right
-9. Single click the `PKHeX` tile in Lutris, click the `Wine` icon at the bottom of the Lutris application, click `Winetricks`
+10. Single click the `PKHeX` tile in Lutris, click the `Wine` icon at the bottom of the Lutris application, click `Winetricks`
-10. Click `Select the default wineprefix`
+11. Click `Select the default wineprefix`
-11. Click `Install a Windows DLL or component`
+12. Click `Install a Windows DLL or component`
-12. Locate `dotnet7 MS.NET Runtime 7.0 LTS` in the list
+13. Locate `dotnet7 MS.NET Runtime 7.0 LTS` in the list
-13. Check the box to the left of `dotnet7 MS.NET Runtime 7.0 LTS` and click `OK`, wait a few moments for it to install
+14. Check the box to the left of `dotnet7 MS.NET Runtime 7.0 LTS` and click `OK`, wait a few moments for it to install
-14. Locate `dotnetdesktop7` in the list
+15. Locate `dotnetdesktop7` in the list
-15. Check the box to the left of `dotnetdesktop7` and click `OK`, wait a few moments for it to install
+16. Check the box to the left of `dotnetdesktop7` and click `OK`, wait a few moments for it to install
-16. Close out of winetricks
+17. Close out of winetricks
-17. To open PKHeX, open Lutris, select the PKHeX tile, and click `Play`
+18. To open PKHeX, open Lutris, select the PKHeX tile, and click `Play`

 If PKHeX initially opens in a tiny window, click the `Stop` button in Lutris to force close it.
 Re-open PKHeX and the window should return to normal.